 Women’s Health Issues Caused by Stress

-At some point, everyone has had to go through stress.
+At some point, everyone has had to go through various types of stress.
 However, when it becomes persistent and gets to chronic levels, it not only makes you feel awful emotionally but can also bring about various health problems to both men and women.

 According to several research studies, stress causes a number of health problems by increasing the risk of such conditions as obesity, diabetes, depression, asthma, gastrointestinal problems, and heart disease among others.